FlyInkTV/FlyInkStream-Engine/README.md

 **Origins of Fly Ink Stream Engine™**

-_Fly Ink Stream Engine™_ is a branded, optimized fork developed by _Fly Ink Tattoo Parlor LLC._ It builds upon the open-source project originally named _rtsp-simple-server_, which was later rebranded as _MediaMTX_ by its creator, _aler9_.
+_Fly Ink Stream Engine™_ is a branded, optimized fork developed by _Fly Ink Tattoo Parlor LLC._ It builds upon the open-source project originally named _rtsp-simple-server_, which was later rebranded as _flyinkstream_ by its creator, _aler9_.

 The original project began as a focused RTSP server but evolved into a versatile, multi-protocol media server and proxy supporting RTMP, SRT, WebRTC, LL-HLS, and more.